contrast-zone/rewrite.js/README.md

 *Rewrite* is estimated to be a Turing complete, s-expression based term rewriting system.
 Its original intention is operating over s-expressions to expand asserted template occurrences while aiming to be intuitive enough to introduce code templating to non-technical users.

 Nevertheless, its potential capabilities reach far beyond templating. *Rewrite* operates on s-expressions, and it can transform any s-expression to any other s-expression using its rule based computing system.
-It may be used as a curiosity computing platform, problem solver, theorem prover, parser generator, compiler compiler, and pretty much everywhere where any kind of computation is required, as long as its slower performance on intensive computations doesn't exceed user patience.
+It may be used as a curiosity computing platform, problem solver, theorem prover, compiler compiler, and pretty much everywhere where any kind of computation is required, as long as its slower performance on intensive computations doesn't exceed user patience.

 *Rewrite* is designed as a creation with only one kind of rules: substitution rules.
 Being such a minimalist creation, complete *Rewrite* implementation takes about 400 Javascript lines of code.